Niuean language: Affixes

 Affixes (prefixes and suffixes) are frequently used for a variety of purposes; there is also one circumfix, fe- -aki (sometimes fe- -naki or fe- -taki), which is used to form reciprocal verbs ("to ... one another").

 A common suffix is -aga, which is a nominaliser: it forms nouns from verbs.

 A common prefix with faka-, with a variety of meanings, the most common being a causative one (e.g. ako to learn, fakaako to teach).

 Words may also have more than one prefix or suffix, as fakamalipilipi to break (used with a plural object), from faka-, ma-, and a reduplicated lipi to break.

 Compound words

 Many words are simply formed by joining together other words, for example vakalele aeroplane from vaka canoe and lele fly (i.e. literally, flying canoe).
 Diane Massam has extensively studied a special type of compounding which she has termed pseudo noun incorporation, a type of noun incorporation.

+Sample text

+Article 1 of the Universal Declaration of Human Rights in Niuean:Ko e tau tagata momoui oti kua fanau ai ke he fakatokanoaaga mo e fakatatai oti e tau tutuaga mo e tau tonuhia.
+Kua moua ai foki e lautolu e kakano mo e manamanatuaga ti kua lata ni ke fakafetui e taha ke he taha ke he agaga fakamatakainaga.Article 1 of the Universal Declaration of Human Rights in English:All human beings are born free and equal in dignity and rights.
+They are endowed with reason and conscience and should act towards one another in a spirit of brotherhood.